openoereb/pyramid_oereb/doc/source/installation.rst

  config.include('pyramid_oereb', route_prefix='oereb')

+You can specify a different `route prefix <https://docs.pylonsproject.org/projects/pyramid/en/stable/narr/ urldispatch.html#using-a-route-prefix-to-compose-applications>`__ or omit it, if you are running a dedicated server for ``pyramid_oereb``.

 Additionally, you have to specify the created configuration in your application's INI file (e.g.
 ``development.ini``).
 Add the following lines in the ``[app:main]`` section: